StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "Nonsense," Mareak replied.
 "If you trust those ninja ladies, we should be fine."

-"Heads down!", the driver said as they approached the back of the compound.
+"Heads down!" the driver said as they approached the back of the compound.
 The party all ducked back down into their barrels, and in the case of Yannhorn, held their breath.

 The horse clopped along for a short while until the cart came to a stop.

-"What are you bringing tonight?", they heard a muffled voice say.
+"What are you bringing tonight?" they heard a muffled voice say.

 "Fish and rice," the cart driver replied.
 "The fish is very fresh, and I would like to get it to the cooks as soon as possible."

 "Now, now, don't be hasty," the first voice replied.
 They heard footsteps approach the back of the cart.
 "We'll have to check your cargo.
 The warlord wants top priority for this event."
 There was silence, then they heard a lid come off of a barrel with a crack.

-"Hey!", the driver cried.
+"Hey!" the driver cried.
 "Inspect if you want, but don't break my barrels!"
 They heard the lid go back down again.
 Another lid opened, then closed.

-"Satisfifed?", the driver called out.
+"Satisfifed?" the driver called out.

 "Not yet," the first voice said, now much closer to the party.
 "There are 5 barrels, and I still have 3 to go."

 Yannhorn heard the steps come close to him, and then he heard shuffling above him.

-"Wow, what a night for the Lanko basketball team tonight, huh?", came the cart driver's voice.
+"Wow, what a night for the Lanko basketball team tonight, huh?" came the cart driver's voice.

 "Yeah, I heard it was close.
 What happened?"
 Without digging, the guard replaced the lid on Yannhorn's barrel.